wp-plugins/my-press-articles/readme.txt

 === my press articles ===
 Contributors: Gadgets Choose
-Tags: wordpress, Post, plugin, posts, admin, content, twitter, sidebar Requires at least: 2.8
+Tags: wordpress, Post, plugin, posts, Post, admin, content, twitter, sidebar, widget, dashboard, page, blog Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2

 my press articles is a plugin which will help you to get more readers to read your article once you have tweetted it on twitter.